Bernard and the Genie: Plot

 Bernard then enters his flat with confidence (and with Josephus by his side), where his boss again accuses him of grand theft.
 However, this time, a poster of Kylie Minogue is on the wall, and the detective learns the Mona Lisa has been returned to the Louvre.
 The police apologise for the intrusion and leave.

 Bernard and Josephus discuss the origins and meaning of Christmas (With Josephus claiming to have known Jesus personally) and how the holiday has become commercialised over time, then they set out to grant wishes for children at a local mall.
-They also cause Bernard's elevator operator to win the football pools (which he claims to have won twice before), get Bernard's former girlfriend and best mate arrested on drug charges, and bring about a rare snow to London.
+They also cause Bernard's elevator operator to win the football pools (which he claims to have won twice before), get Judy and Kevin arrested on drug charges, and bring about a rare snow to London.
 Finally, they cause Pinkworth's entire fortune of £100 million to be donated to a charity organisation which, in a televised news event, gathers at Pinkworth's house to express their gratitude, to his great dismay.

 Josephus expresses a desire to return to his own time, and after an emotional conversation, Bernard absentmindedly says he wishes Josephus would go, causing the genie to disappear.
 Bernard is left with a ticket to the shopping centre where he and Josephus had granted wishes earlier.
-He hands the ticket to the woman at the entrance to see Santa Claus, and she asks him what he would like for Christmas.
+He hands the ticket to Carrie, the woman at the entrance to see Santa Claus, and she asks him what he would like for Christmas.
 A moment later, Bernard is outside and waves to the woman through the window, who blows him a kiss in return.
 He cheers and heads home.

 The opening scene of the film is repeated, where Josephus is cornered by the sorcerer again.
 However, this time Josephus bargains with the man, revealing a thick-slice toaster that piques the man's interest.